-Some legislation includes provisions for obtaining enforcement orders against persons or businesses that are trading.
+Some legislation includes provisions for obtaining enforcement orders against persons or businesses.
 This process involves the civil courts rather than the criminal courts.
-The purpose of these provisions is to prevent persons continuing with conduct that harms the collective interests of consumers, but it is only available for specific criminal and civil legislation.
+The purpose of these provisions is to prevent persons continuing with conduct that harms the collective interests of consumers or the council, but it is only available for specific criminal and civil legislation.

-We are required to follow a procedure involving consultation with the person/business trading and to notify the Competition and Markets Authority before proceeding to formal action.
+For Trading Standards to take injunctive action we are required to follow a procedure involving consultation with the person/business trading and to notify the Competition and Markets Authority before proceeding to formal action.
 An order can proceed without consultation where the CMA feels that action should be brought without delay.